 Image credit: @hariharansagivan via Instagram

 Expect to see views of the countryside when you look out the window as the train passes through charming small towns such as Kulai, Tampin, Seremban, and Ipoh.
 If you have plenty of time, you can choose to take a breather at Gemas.
-There are affordable accommodation options such as Gemas Golf Resort and you can stretch your legs wandering around the small town and fuelling up on local Malay food around the area.
+There are affordable accommodation options such as Gemas Golf Resort, and you can stretch your legs wandering around the small town and fuel up on local Malay food around the area.

 Walk around and explore KL Sentral, Malaysia’s largest transit hub.